 If you are hosting a buffet or having an intimate dinner, side dishes are always a crowd-pleaser.
 After cooking a big meal, I sometimes eat side dishes for dinner.

 Whenever I make vegan scalloped potatoes, my family goes crazy.
 Despite their favorite foods, everyone always finds room for creamy, savory potatoes.

 Since these potatoes are made with only vegetables, you can have second helpings.

 Again, this dense and delicate cornbread recipe is easily made ahead of time and goes with almost every entree.
-Sweet, yet savory, vegan cornbread is one of my favorite vegan recipes for Thanksgiving.
+Sweet yet savory, vegan cornbread is one of my favorite vegan recipes for Thanksgiving.

-In the event you have are still hungry, Thanksgiving dessert is always popular.
+In the event you are still hungry, Thanksgiving dessert is always popular.
 Although I generally skip dessert, my family loves dessert.